 When to Introduce Dates in Your Baby’s Diet?

-Providing the right amount of nutrients and striking a balance in the diet is extremely important for your baby’s steady growth and development.
-Therefore, once your baby gets older, you should supplement their feeds with foods like dates that take care of his/her essential nutrient requirements.
+Providing the right nutrients and striking a balanced diet are extremely important for your baby’s steady growth and development.
+Therefore, once your baby gets older, you should supplement their feeds with foods like dates that address his essential nutrient requirements.
 Babies can begin to eat dates when they are around 6 months old or after eating solid or semi-solid food.

-Make sure that you do not introduce dates when your baby is just starting on solid foods.
+Ensure you do not introduce dates when your baby is just starting on solid foods.
 Dates should be introduced in small portions to test how the baby reacts to this new food.
 They can be introduced with other fruits-one at a time.

 Benefits of Dates for Infants